 This project is listed as Project I-2513 in the

 N.C.
-Department of Transportation's State Transportation Improvement Program and is funded for $600 million to $800 million.
+Department of Transportation's State Transportation Improvement Program and is funded for approximately $950 million.